TuxedoCat619/wealth-creation-guides/wealth-books-list.md

 18. The One Thing – Gary Keller & Jay Papasan
 19. Mindset: The New Psychology of Success – Carol S. Dweck
 20. The Compound Effect – Darren Hardy
+21. Your Invisible Power – Genevieve Behrend
+22. Dynamic Thought – Henry Thomas Hamblin
+23. The Edinburgh Lectures on Mental Science – Thomas Troward
+24. In Tune with the Infinite – Ralph Waldo Trine
+25. The Law of Attraction – William Walker Atkinson